kabir-999/Payment_ledger_system/README.md

-# 🔗 Blockchain Payment Ledger
+# ChainPay

-A **Java-based blockchain implementation** for secure, immutable financial transactions.
+**ChainPay** is a Java-based payment ledger system built on blockchain principles for secure, immutable financial transactions.
 This project demonstrates core blockchain concepts including Proof of Work mining, transaction validation, and tamper-proof record keeping.

 ## 🌟 Features